bennollweather-wapo/weather-graphics/README.md

 ## Script descriptions

 **temp_extremes**: Computes the maximum and minimum temperatures across the United States over the next 15 days and plots them.
+Useful for visualizing temperature extremes (e.g., polar vortex and heat waves)

+**jet**: Computes jet stream winds and plots them.
+Useful for visualizing winds in the upper atmosphere, which fuels storms.

+**pwat_mslp**: Plots atmospheric moisture and air pressure.
+Useful for visualizing the level of moisture in the atmosphere and the strength of storms, which determines how much precipitation may fall.